The 2025 GLOBAL VISION AWARD

 on Monday, December 1, at the Columbia Museum of Art

-The Columbia World Affairs Council is pleased to present the 2025 Global Vision Award to David M. Beasley, recipient of the Nobel Peace Prize on behalf of the World Food Programme in his role as executive director (2017-23), South Carolina Governor (1995-99), and now Distinguished Professor of Practice & Public Service at the University of South Carolina School of Law.
-Governor Beasley will be honored at a black tie gala on Monday, December 1, at the Columbia Museum of Art.
+The Columbia World Affairs Council was pleased to present the 2025 Global Vision Award to David M. Beasley, recipient of the Nobel Peace Prize on behalf of the World Food Programme in his role as executive director (2017-23), South Carolina Governor (1995-99), and now Distinguished Professor of Practice & Public Service at the University of South Carolina School of Law.
+Governor Beasley was honored at a black tie gala on Monday, December 1, at the Columbia Museum of Art.
+This marked the 32nd year the Columbia World Affairs Council has presented the award to a leader whose contributions have made a significant impact on projecting South Carolina globally.

 “This is an amazing honor, especially as recognition from the State I that love, serve, and call home,” said Beasley.
 “The initiative to fight global hunger is more relevant than ever, and the continued acknowledgement of South Carolina as a driving force to end it is what remains so special to me.”